 You can now book Southwest flights with points and cash

-As of April 2024, Southwest passengers can book flights with a combination of points and cash – a handy option also available on some other carriers.
-This is a helpful way to snag a flight if you don’t have enough points for a full redemption.
+Southwest now lets passengers book flights with a combination of points and cash – a handy option also available on some other carriers.
+This Cash + Points feature is a helpful way to snag a flight if you don’t have enough points for a full redemption.

 Southwest’s baggage and change/cancellation policies

-All other passengers must pay a checked baggage fee, which is in line with that of other major domestic carriers.
-All passengers also are allowed a free carry-on bag and a personal item.
+Everyone else on Basic, Choice, and Choice Preferred fares pays checked baggage fees in line with other major carriers.
+All passengers get a free carry-on bag and personal item.

 What to know about Southwest Rapid Rewards Program